SharkTrust

 We provide two SharkTrust versions:

-• SharkTrust is primarily designed for microcontroller based products, where the devices do not have sufficient processing power and/or memory to directly deal with processing certificates.
-SharkTrust can be used by any WebServer, but requires C code integration.
+• SharkTrust is primarily designed for microcontroller-based products, where the devices do not have sufficient processing power and/or memory to deal with processing certificates directly.
+SharkTrust can be used by any WebServer but requires C code integration.

-• SharkTrustX is an eXtended version, which also optionally enables secure remote access of private Intranet web servers.
-SharkTrustX is designed as a ready to use plugin for the Barracuda App Server.
+• SharkTrustX is an eXtended version, which also optionally enables secure remote access to private Intranet web servers.
+SharkTrustX is designed as a ready-to-use plugin for the Barracuda App Server.

 1: SharkTrust

-With SharkTrust, the ACME protocol (including private key generation, certificate signing request, and cryptology, required by RFC-855) is managed by an online cloud server solution.
-The software for the online service is a source code product provided by us, and you may use the software to host your own service either directly or you may use our services.
+With SharkTrust, the ACME protocol (including private key generation, certificate signing request, and cryptology required by RFC-855) is managed by an online cloud server solution.
+The software for the online service is a source code product provided by us, and you may use the software to host your own service directly or use our services.

 SharkTrust Let's Encrypt Bridge